dencold/hasper/README.md

 ...
 ```

 This was auto-generated when you ran the `hugo new site` command.
 It explains why we were seeing the generic text when we served up the site.
-Let's modify this to match what we expect for bayactive.
+Let's change this to match what we expect for bayactive.

 ```yaml
 ---